sn248/sundialr/README.md

-# Rcppsbmod
+# sundialr

-A wrapper around the SUNDIALS ODE solving library.
+A wrapper around the SUNDIALS ODE solving C library.